YOUR STORY BEGINS WITH A MILESTONE

 Itinerary

-Day 1: 12:00 Meeting in Fiambalá, meeting with the guides, review of personal equipment and briefing on the operation of the expedition.
+Day 1: 12:00 Meeting in Fiambalá, meeting with the guides, review of personal equipment and talk on the operation of the expedition.

-Transfer to the Cortaderas Hotel at 3300 meters, free afternoon.
+Transfer to the Cortaderas Hotel 3300 meters, free afternoon.

-Day 3: Transfer to the Caves at 4,100 meters.
-Relax and acclimatize for a day of relaxation.
-A gentle trek and photo safari takes you to San Francisco Lagoon, where wildlife includes swans, vicuñas, and views of the Incahuasi Volcano.
-Ascent to the Falso Morocho Volcano at 4,500 meters.
-Overnight in a tent or shelter without services.
+Day 3: Transfer to the Caves (4,100 meters), day of relaxation and acclimatization: gentle trekking and photo safari, San Francisco Lagoon, wildlife (swans, vicuñas), views of the Incahuasi Volcano.
+Ascent to the Falso Morocho Volcano (4,500 meters).
+Overnight in a tent or refuge without services.

-Day 4: Ascent to Bertrand Volcano 5200 m.
-Night in a tent or shelter without services.
-Day 5: Total relaxation day.
-Those who wish can spend time relaxing, bathing in a hot spring at 4200 m.
-Night in a tent or shelter without services.
-Day 6: We transfer from Las Grutas to the base of San Francisco at 4800 masl, from there we begin our ascent to the summit.
+Day 4: Ascent of Bertrand Volcano (5200 meters).
+Overnight in a tent or refuge without services.
+Day 5: Day of complete relaxation.
+Those who wish can spend time relaxing, bathing in a hot spring at 4200 meters.
+Overnight in a tent or refuge without services.
+Day 6: We transfer from Las Grutas to the base of San Francisco Volcano (4800 meters above sea level), from where we begin our ascent to the summit.
 Descent.
-Transfer to Las Grutas.
-If we arrive before customs close, we continue to the Cortaderas Hotel.
+Transfer to Las Grutas; if we arrive before the border crossing closes, we continue to the Cortaderas Hotel.
 Dinner.
-End of services before departure to Vn San Francisco.
+End of services for the San Francisco Volcano excursion.

-Day 7: Extra (extra due to weather conditions) Day 8: Hotel Cortaderas, we will rest, restock for the second part of the expedition, we will stay there that night.
+Day 7: Extra (extra due to weather conditions) Day 8: Hotel Cortaderas, we will rest, resupply for the second part of the expedition, and stay there that night.

-Day 9: From the hotel, we will travel directly to the end of the vehicle track at around 4,700 meters, at the base of Incahuasi.
+Day 9: From the hotel, we will transfer directly to the end of the vehicle track at approximately 4700 meters, at the base of Incahuasi.
 Overnight in a tent.

-Day 10: Carrying and transfer from camp to C2 (5,700 m), undoubtedly one of the hardest days of the expedition, a 6- to 8-hour journey covering 1,000 meters of elevation gain and 4.5 km with a backpack weighing approximately 15 kg.
-Overnight in a tent.
+Day 10: Carrying and transfer from camp to C2 5700m, undoubtedly one of the toughest days of the expedition, a day of between 6 and 8 hours to cover 1000m of elevation gain and 4.5km with an approximate weight of 15kg in the backpack.
+Night in tent.

-Day 11: Rest day.
-We will use this day to rest, hydrate, and eat well, regaining strength for the next day.
+Day 11: Rest day, we will use this day to rest, hydrate and eat well, recovering strength for the next day.

 Day 12:

 Summit Day!
-A long expedition day where we must overcome the first obstacle!
-The famous Incahuasi gully, where the steepest elevation gain is at that point, then reach the summit plateau in 5 hours and, in another 5 hours, reach the long-awaited summit!
-The day generally lasts 12-14 hours.
-We return to Camp 2 for the night.
+A long day of expedition where we must overcome the first obstacle!
+The famous Incahuasi gully, where the greatest elevation gain in that section accumulates, before reaching the summit plateau after 5 hours and finally arriving at the long-awaited summit in another 5 hours!
+A typical day of 12-14 hours.
+Returning to Camp 2 to sleep.

 Day 13:

-After breakfast, we'll break camp and head down to meet the vehicle.
-We'll then transfer to the Cortaderas hotel for dinner.
+After breakfast, we will break camp and descend to meet the vehicle, transferring to the Cortaderas Hotel for dinner.
 End of services.

 Days 14 and 15: Extra due to weather conditions.